nvi-inc/fs-vgos/fs-vgos.md

     preliminary cal value, may be jumping a bit

-5. Phase-cal amplitude about 10-100, phase stable to within a few degrees

->EH: (note the display switches between IF0 and IF1 every second)
+5. Phase-cal amplitude about 10-100, phase stable to within a few degrees (note the display switches between IF0 and IF1 every second)

 Post experiment